top of page

 The Pacific's Uniqueness

 • Custodianship: Pacific peoples are custodians of the 'Blue Pacific Continent', managing vast exclusive economic zones that far exceed their land masses.
-As such, the ocean is not just a resource—it is a connection to settlement histories, to customs and traditions, and livelihood.
+As such, the ocean is not just a resource—it is a connection to settlement histories, customs, traditions, and livelihoods.

 • Traditional Knowledge: Conservation is not new in the Pacific.
 Knowledge on how to balance human needs with the environment has been passed down through generations and exists within all Pacific societies as a vast resource.

-• Resilience: While a buzzword in many parts of the world, the Pacific and its people are the epitome of resilience.
-Facing climate risks such as sea-level rise, extreme weather, and ecosystem degradation, despite contributing minimally to global emissions, the Pacific has shown resilience, innovation, and leadership in global climate diplomacy.
+• Resilience: While a buzzword in many parts of the world, the Pacific and its people epitomise resilience.
+Facing climate risks such as sea-level rise, extreme weather, and ecosystem degradation, the Pacific has shown resilience, innovation, and leadership in global climate diplomacy, despite contributing minimally to global emissions.

-• Relationships: Vast geographic dispersion, relative smallness and isolation have meant that the Pacific has had to form strong relationships, partnerships and collaborations and tailor solutions to their uniqueness.
+• Relationships: Vast geographic dispersion, relative smallness, and isolation have meant that the Pacific has had to form strong relationships, partnerships, and collaborations, tailoring solutions to their uniqueness.

 Key Lessons from the Workshop